azure-terraform-workshop/terraform-workshop-labs/201-kubernetes/README.md

 The service to deploy is just an  example of how terraform can be used to manage kubernetes resources just like Azure resources.

+We will also need to use the client_id and client_secret of your service principal, so keep those values handy.

 The resources you will use in this challenge: